Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 personal privacy could be threatened by release of information about blood relations.

-The new European Data Protection Regulation (GDPR), which is in effect since May, 2018, was designed to addresses some of the challenges.
-Specify what data is used for
-Allow for access to the data
+The new European Data Protection Regulation (GDPR), which is in effect since May, 2018, was designed to address some of the challenges.
+In addition to ensuring lawful data collection practices, GDP pushes for purpose limitation and data minimisation.
+This principle requires organisations to clearly state for what purpose personal data is collected, to collect the data only for the time needed to complete the purpose, and to collect only those personal data that is needed to achieve the specified processing purposes.
+In the U.S. the California Consumer Privacy Act (CCPA) is in effect since January 2020, and here too companies have now have time limits to process customer data.
-Allow your data to erased   ...

-However, GDPR still relies on traditional regulatory tools for managing privacy, which is notice, and consent.
+However, GDPR and other regulations of this type, still rely on traditional regulatory tools for managing privacy, which is notice, and consent.
 Both have failed to provide a viable market mechanism allowing a form of self-regulation governing industry data collection.
 Going forward, a more nuanced assessment of tradeoffs in the big data context, moving away from individualized assessments of the costs of privacy violations, is needed [@Strandburg2014].

 Ohm advocates for a new conceptualization of legal policy regarding privacy in the big data context that uses five guiding principles for reform: first, that rules take into account the varying levels of inherent risk to individuals across different data sets; second, that traditional definitions of PII need to be rethought;
-third, that regulation has a role in creating and policing walls between data sets; fourth, that those analyzing big data must be reminded, with a frequency in proportion to the sensitivity of the data, that they are dealing with people; and finally, that the ethics of big data research must be an open topic for continual reassessment.
+third, that regulation has a role in creating and policing walls between data sets; fourth, that those analyzing big data must be reminded, with a frequency in proportion to the sensitivity of the data, that they are dealing with people; and finally, that the ethics of big data research must be an open topic for continual reassessment [@Ohm2014].

 Summary
 -------